freegeek-pdx/fgwebsite/plugins/feedlist/readme.txt

 	25 Nov 2009			Added filter for posts to use the random feed file

 	19 Jan 2010			Added new option of to display rel="nofollow" on the links.
 Option is called "no_follow_on" and by default is set to false.

+	08 Apr 2010			Added support for SimplePIE feed parsing as an alternative to the default magpie choice.

+	29 Oct 2010			Made the language option request specific while keeping the global setting as the default choice

+	09 Jan 2012			Fixed mistake that was causing eof error when php demands <?php instead of just a <? on line 37

+	10 Jan 2012			prior tag was broken.. need to fix directory structure.

+	06 Feb 2013			Fix security vulnerability that allowed potential cross site scripting attack http://secunia.com/advisories/42197/
 -------------------------------------------------------------------------------------------------------

 == LICENSE ==
 	This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 == POTENTIAL ISSUES ==
 	May not handle internationalization very well.
 Has seen very limited testing with non UTF-8 encoding.

 == KNOWN BUG ==